scrapinghub/spidermon/docs/source/expression-monitors.rst

         },
     ]

-The definition of each monitor should follow the :ref:`expression-monitor-schema`
+The definition of each monitor should follow the :ref:`expression-monitor-schema`.

 There are 3 settings related to the expression monitors, they are: